christopher-dG/gpymusic/README.md

 ## Running pmcli

 Once installed, the program can be run from the terminal with `pmcli`.

-Note: Please, for your own sake, don't resize your terminal while the program is running.
+While the program is running, don't resize your terminal.

+## Accounts

+`pmcli` works similiarly to the web interface in that users with free accounts can only arbitrarily access music that they've purchased or uploaded, whereas users with free accounts can search for and stream anything.
+When playing music with a free account, the entire song is downloaded and played locally rather than streamed.

+Notes for free users:

+- A one-time OAuth sign-in is required for free users, run `script/oauth_login.py` and follow the prompts to authorize.
+- If you don't want to wait for songs to download on the fly, you can download them all in one go with `script/download_all.py`.
+Songs are stored in `~/.local/share/pmcli/songs`.
+- The `e/expand` command does not work for free users because artists and albums cannot be generated, so there is nothing for it to do.
+- I don't have enough music uploaded to my free account to properly test it, so please [open issues](https://github.com/christopher-dG/pmcli/issues/new) about any crashes or other problems.

 ## Controls